fengtan/ldap-explorer/README.md

   - update welcome views: tree and search views should show no content and ask user to create or select a connection from the connections view
   - add welcome to connections view
 - UX
-  - switch syntax for environment variables from env: to ${}
   - remove "activate connection" from command palette ?
   - add a setting to let end user decide whether search results and attributes should open in a new window or if the same window should always be reused
   - command palette: command to deactivate the current connection (also if you click on the active connection in the connection tree)